mitel/dcos-rexray/README.md

 `curl -O https://s3.amazonaws.com/dcos-mitel/libmesos_dvdi_isolator-0.28.1.so`

-If you want to build it yourself, here is how I did it:
+If you want to build it yourself, here is how I did it (right on one of the Mesos agents):

 ```bash
 # clone the git repo: